-That means millions of federal student loan holders will have to resume making monthly payments beginning on February 1.
-For many, this will be their first student-loan related payment in nearly two years.
-As of the fall, over 42 million Americans had a federal student loan for a combined $1.6 trillion in debt.
+With the moratorium on student loan payments looking to expire at the end of August, millions of federal student loan borrowers will have to resume making monthly payments beginning on September 1.
+For many, this will be their first student-loan related payment in more than two years.
+As of last fall, over 42 million Americans had a federal student loan for a combined $1.6 trillion in debt.
 Over 36 million of those borrowers had a direct loan with the government.
 It appears that interest rates on these loans will reset from zero to the rate prior to the pandemic.

 Help Is Available